 David spent 35 years in the food and drink industry most of which was with Nestlé, including four years in Japan.
 After a number of marketing roles in petfoods, healthcare and coffees, David's last role before he retired was as Nestlé's director of communications and corporate affairs.
 Over the years, he has been actively involved with the FDF, CBI, IGD & ISBA.
 David also supports the Welfare Committee and Corporate Communications Strategy Group.

 Nigel retired from J Sainsbury plc in 2001 after 25 years as Company Secretary.
 During his career he was heavily involved with the industry’s trade associations and relations with government.
 He was awarded the OBE in June 2000 for services to food retailing.
 He has been a Trustee of the National Grocers Benevolent Fund since February 2003.

-Mark is Chief Operating Officer for Reach Group Holdings.
+Mark is Chief Executive Officer for Reach Group Holdings.
 He has held a number of commercial roles within the Grocery Industry, including Customer Director, Field Sales Director, Corporate Sales Manager and he started his career as a field sales representative.
-Mark's experience has been gain at Nestlé, Unilever, L'Oreal, 20th Centuary Fox and PepsiCo.
+Mark's experience has been gained at Nestlé, Unilever, L'Oreal, 20th Century Fox and PepsiCo.

 Simon has worked for both food suppliers and food retailers for over 25 years.
 This has included all categories from fresh produce to grocery and beers, wines and spirits.
-He is currently the Managing Director of Convenience Stores at Sainsburys.
-He has been a member of the President's Fundraising Committee for the past 10 years and Chairman of the annual Diamond Ball committee for the past 10 years.
-He has also actively taken part in events including the London to Paris Cycle Challenge in 2012 to personally raise money for the charity.
+From September 2015 he was Trading Director at Poundland Ltd but in late 2016 moved over to Steinhoff International.
+He was a member of the GroceryAid President's Fundraising Committee for many years and also Chairman of the annual Diamond Ball committee for at least 10 years.
+He has also actively taken part in events including the London to Paris Cycle Challenge to personally raise money for the charity.